spree/spree-guides/content/v2.2/integration/customization/testing_tools.md

 There are many ways to test Endpoints, in the next sections we will cover some of them.

 ***
-For detailed information about Endpoints, check out the [endpoints](terminology#endpoints) section of the Terminology guide.
+For detailed information about Endpoints, check out the <%= link_to "endpoints", "integration/terminology", "endpoints" %> section of the Terminology guide.
 ***

 ## Curl